FC Rodina Moscow

-FC Rodina Moscow (ФК «Родина» Москва) is a Russian professional football team based in Moscow that plays in the second-tier Russian First League.
+FC Rodina Moscow (ФК «Родина» Москва) is a Russian professional football team based in Moscow.
+It made its debut in the Russian Premier League in the 2026–27 season.

 History

 It was founded in 2019 as a senior squad of a pre-existing youth academy.
 For 2019–20 season, it received the license for the third-tier Russian Professional Football League.

 The club finished 4th in the 2021 Korantina Homes Cup International football tournament in Pafos, Cyprus, having been runners up in 2019.

 On 30 May 2022, Rodina secured promotion to Russian First League.

 In their first season in the second tier, Rodina secured 5th place.
 As 3rd-placed Alania Vladikavkaz failed to obtain the 2023–24 Russian Premier League license, that qualified Rodina for the promotion play-offs.
 After losing the first leg of the play-off series at home to FC Pari Nizhny Novgorod with the score of 0–3, Rodina went up 2–0 in the away second leg by the 24th minute of the game.
 No more goals were scored in the game and Rodina lost 2–3 on aggregate.

+In the 2025–26 season, Rodina secured a Top-2 finish and direct Russian Premier League promotion for the first time in its history.

 Stadium

 From 2019 to 2022 the club has hosted their home games in several stadiums in and around Moscow like Yantar, Oktyabr, Spartakovets, VTB Arena and Avangard in Domodedovo.
+It started playing at Arena Khimki in 2025.

 Current squad

-As of 11 September 2025, according to the First League website.
+As of 10 September 2026, according to the Premier League website.